Fiend (rapper)

 Richard Anthony Jones (born May 13, 1976), better known by his stage name Fiend (or International Jones), is an American rapper from New Orleans, Louisiana.
 His debut album, I Won't Be Denied (1995), was released by the local record label Big Boy Records.
 He signed with its competitor, Master P's No Limit Records, to release the follow-up album, There's One in Every Family (1998).
 The latter peaked within the top ten of the Billboard 200 and was followed by his third album, Street Life (1999), which peaked at number 15 on the chart and served as his final release with No Limit.

 He briefly joined Ruff Ryders Entertainment in 2001 prior to forming the hip hop group, Da Headbussaz with Three 6 Mafia's Juicy J and DJ Paul, whose only album, Dat's How It Happen to'M (2002), entered the Billboard 200.
 He then signed with fellow New Orleans rapper Currensy's record label Jet Life Recordings in 2011, and released a collaborative album with the label, Jet World Order (2011).

+Early life

+Richard Anthony Jones was born and raised in the Hollygrove neighborhood in the 17th ward of Uptown New Orleans.